 As of July 2021, no further action regarding achieving an International Dark Sky Community designation for Goldendale or surrounding Klickitat County has been initiated, and Washington State Parks – unlike almost every other state park system in the world – remains opposed to International Dark Sky Park involvement.

 There is no sincere interest in a attaining a legitimate Dark Sky Community designation in Goldendale.
 It has been sought merely as a façade for generating tourism dollars without a real commitment to night sky conservation.
 The Chamber of Commerce wants the sizzle, not the steak.
 Former Chamber Executive Director Peck had a clear history of opposition to real efforts to protect and conserve the night sky.
 Moreover, the need for and importance of lighting codes and their application was apparent and promised even before the Observatory was built, and should have been widely promoted for decades, regardless of the presence or lack of an International Dark Sky Park or Community designation.

-Because local political and business interests regard Goldendale Observatory merely as a "marketing tool" for exploitation to "fill up hotel rooms and restaurant spaces," they are content to ignore its real need for night sky restoration, conservation, and long-term sustainability.
+Because local political and business interests regard Goldendale Observatory merely as an "asset to be leveraged" and "marketing tool" for exploitation to "fill up hotel rooms and restaurant spaces," they are content to ignore its real need for night sky restoration, conservation, and long-term sustainability.
 And with Observatory Director Carpenter they have the perfect collaborator.
 He overwhelmingly supports economic exploitation and is more than happy to be the center of attention, while contemptuously minimizing the importance of night sky conservation, education, and advocacy as "hippy-dippy activism" and "amateur astronomer pandering."

 If you listen carefully, you can hear the amateur astronomers who built the Observatory’s telescope and purposely tried to locate it where it would have a dark night sky well into the future, turning in their graves.